stellar/stellar-protocol/core/cap-xxxx.md

 #### SignerKey

 SignerKey is modified to include arms for ECDSA P-256 and secp2561k1 public keys.
-The X and Y points are stored in transactions and in the ledger uncompressed which requires 64 bytes of space for both key types.
+The x and y points are stored in transactions and in the ledger uncompressed which requires 64 bytes of space for both key types.

 #### PublicKey